doedotdev/uc-cloud-computing-project/README.md

 - Right out each year file to its respective location and name it based on the year.

+## TO RUN

+Run individual functions in sparkshell or kick off whole job with spark submit.

 ## Set Up

 Data is located here: